 In 2006, Lockheed Martin positioned their Surveilling Miniature Attack Cruise Missile (SMACM) to meet the Capability 3 requirement but this was not taken forward.
 By 2010, the Ministry of Defence (MoD) had signed a long-term partnering agreement with MBDA called the Initial Portfolio Management Agreement (PMA-I), cementing the arrangements and the £600million per year complex weapons enterprise.
 Key objectives of the portfolio partnership were a desire to maximise commonality, promote reuse of subcomponents, reduce development times improve collaboration with European partners.
 Non-MBDA/Thales weapons were not included in the portfolio agreements, the Raytheon Paveway IV, Boeing Tomahawk cruise or Hellfire missiles for example.
 It also excluded infantry weapons such as Javelin and NLAW.

 As is often the case, a number of feed-in research programmes informed the requirement for SPEAR Capability 3, the first of these was the Sensor to Effect Phase 2.
-The DSTL/QinetiQ/MBDA S2E2 prototyped a networked weapon based on a Brimstone missile to employ a datalink, GPS module and data fusion processor to deliver the high levels of precision at stand-off distances.
+The DSTL/QinetiQ/MBDA S2E2 prototyped a networked weapon based on a Brimstone missile to employ a datalink, GPS module and data fusion processor to deliver high levels of precision at stand-off distances.
 The data link was the result of another programme, Weapon Datalink 2.
 This integrated Link 16 terminals in a simulated environment using the Time Sensitive Target Test Bed (TST-TB).
 Both these programmes coalesced in the 2010/11 timeframe and culminated in test firings from an RAF Tornado GR.4.
-The final requirements for SPEAR Capability 3 was internal carriage in the UK’s future Joint Combat Aicraft (JCA), the Lockheed Martin F-35B Lightning II.
+The final requirement for SPEAR Capability 3 was an internal carriage in the UK’s future Joint Combat Aircraft (JCA), the Lockheed Martin F-35B Lightning II.

 At the same time as the partnering agreement was confirmed, the MoD also placed a contract for a number of complex weapon projects;